nomad-coe/nomad/docs/howto/programmatic/local_parsers.md

 The parse command will automatically match the right parser to your file and run the parser.
 There are two output formats:

-- `--show-metadata` a JSON representation of the basic metadata
+- `--show-metadata` a json representation of the basic metadata
--  `--show-archive` a JSON representation of the full parse results
+- `--show-archive` a json representation of the full parse results
+- `--preview-plots`: Optionally previews the generated plots.
+- `--save-plot-dir <directory>`: Specifies a directory to save the plot images.

 ```
 nomad parse --show-archive <path-to-your-mainfile-code-output-file>